forrtproject/forrtproject.github.io/content/publications/publications.md

 <br><br>
 <br><br>

-## op-ed*s*
+## Op-Eds and Other Media
 ***
 <br>

-📄 For the Official PLoS Blog, on [creating a comprehensive, dynamic database cataloging scientific claims and subsequent replication attempts across various disciplines of social, cognitive, and behavioral sciences](https://theplosblog.plos.org/2024/02/unveiling-the-truth-in-science-the-quest-for-reliable-knowledge/).
+📄 For the ***Official PLoS Blog***, on [creating a comprehensive, dynamic database cataloging scientific claims and subsequent replication attempts across various disciplines of social, cognitive, and behavioral sciences](https://theplosblog.plos.org/2024/02/unveiling-the-truth-in-science-the-quest-for-reliable-knowledge/).

 {{< spoiler text= "Bibliographic Reference" >}}